finbourne/lusid-sdk-csharp/README.md

 ## Installation

-The NuGet package for the LUSID SDK can installed from https://www.nuget.org/packages/Lusid.Sdk using the following:
+The NuGet package for the LUSID SDK can be installed from https://www.nuget.org/packages/Lusid.Sdk using the following:

 ```
 $ dotnet add package Lusid.Sdk